toppnoche/Fake-News-Detection/README.md

 # Fake News Detection

-In this repo we will classify news into fake or not fake
+In this repo. we will classify news into fake or not fake

 ## Documentation